-Who are the partnership schools?
+What are the partnership schools?

 - Franklin Square Elementary and Middle School

-- Green Street Academy
+- Green Street Academy Middle and High Schools

 - Southwest Baltimore Charter School

-After visiting all of the eligible schools in West Baltimore with a sixth grade class, and after speaking with school leaders, the three schools were selected based on:
+After visiting all of the eligible schools in West Baltimore with a sixth-grade class, and after speaking with school leaders, the three schools were selected based on: